badeaadi/Artificial-Intelligence/README.md

-# Artificial-Intelligence
+# Artificial Intelligence - Knowledge representation

+## Project
+  - Solving Reversi-Othello game using Alpha-Beta(Minimax) with in-console user interface.
+  - Solving locket problem using A* algorithm

-Python lab for Artificial Intelligence.
-Beginner problems for mastering python and advanced techniques using algorithms
+### Beginner problems for mastering python, in preparation for final project
+  - All other